buckket/twtxt/README.rst

 Configuration
 -------------
-twtxt uses a simple INI-like configuration file.
-It’s recommended to use ``twtxt quickstart`` to create one.
+**twtxt** uses a simple INI-like configuration file.
+It’s recommended to use ``twtxt quickstart`` to create it.
 On Linux twtxt checks ``~/.config/twtxt/config`` for it’s configuration.
 Consult `appdirs <https://github.com/ActiveState/appdirs>`_ to find out the config directory for other operating systems.

-Here’s an example ``conf`` file, showing every supported option:
+Here’s an example ``conf`` file, showing every currently supported option:

 .. code::